The generic Eurovision logo was originally designed by the London-based agency JM Enternational in 2004 and was updated in 2015 by Storytegic.

-Every year, the Host Broadcaster produces a custom broadcast graphics package for the contest.
+Each year, the Host Broadcaster (SVT for 2024) produces a custom broadcast graphics package for the Contest.
+The full theme art for the 2024 Contest will be released at a later date.

 Official Logos for download